Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-team-all-pass/README.md

 * The insured must have purchased the property before the implementation of this insurance program.
 * The insured must relocate to a region that is rated as a low-risk area under this program.
 * The insured must reinforce the property when relocating and the consolidated property must satisfy specific standards.

-> Refer to Appendix 1 for detailed voluntary relocation proportion and effect.

 ### Involuntary displacement
 For a person to file a claim for involuntary displacement, the following conditions need to be satisfied: